mayurchhapra/log-var/readme.md

     10._        // 10
     10._        //number

-Explorer it, This will make your life easier.
+Explore it, This will make your life easier.